jessezach/RobotEyes/README.md

 [Ciaran Doheny](ciaran@flipdish.ie) Actively testing and suggesting improvements.

 ## Note
+If you find this library useful, you can support me by down the following:<br/>
+    - Star the repository.<br/>
+    - Make a small donation via [Paypal](https://paypal.me/jessezach).
+You can request for features and I will prioritise them for you.</br>

-If you find this library useful, please do star the repository.<br/> For any issue, feature request or clarification feel free to raise an issue in github or email me at iamjess988@gmail.com
+For any issue, feature request or clarification feel free to raise an issue in github or email me at iamjess988@gmail.com